Dimezis/BlurView/README.md

 ![alt tag](https://github.com/Dimezis/BlurView/blob/master/BlurScreenshot.png)

-Dynamic iOS-like blur of underlying Views for Android.
+Dynamic iOS-like blur for Android Views.
 Includes library and small example project.

 BlurView can be used as a regular FrameLayout.
 It blurs its underlying content and draws it as a background for its children.
+The children of the BlurView are not blurred.
 BlurView redraws its blurred content when changes in view hierarchy are detected (draw() called).
 It honors its position and size changes, including view animation and property animation.

 ## How to use
 ```XML